 The age in which we live and do business is ruled by technology.
 Every day, on the personal as well as business level, we transact via digital technology.
 We do this through email, mobile devices, apps, social media, web-based sites.
 Your Intellectual Property (the data surrounding and about you and your business) is the heart of your business and, according to cyber security experts, you need to understand your data footprint and the data you hold; manage and secure it.

-This week (May 21-27) is Scam Awareness Week.
-In business and personally, that’s an opportunity to take the time to test and reset your data management systems and make sure the data you own is secure.
+In business and personally, take the time to test and reset your data management systems and make sure the data you own is secure.
 Your business data includes, but is not limited to, your brand and reputation, your business ideas and concepts, as well as customer and supplier data.
 Like your own personal data, all that data is valuable, and that’s what makes it valuable to hackers.

 According to urban myth, the details of one credit card are worth about $4 on the criminal market.
 Not much of an incentive you’d think, but if you’ve got a thousand customers’ details in your easily hackable database – there’s incentive… and there goes your reputation as the business holding the details which is hacked.

 Every month, “59 percent of Australian organisations have their business interrupted by a cyber breach”.
 From the smallest to the largest we are vulnerable to scams, hacking, phishing, ransomware, viruses, spam.